TheFittingRoom/shop-sdk/README.md

 // Logout current user
 shop.user.logout()

+// Set the brand userId, the internal userId used by the shop/brand
+// This is a required field for requesting a VTO
+// string | number
+shop.user.setBrandUserId(brandUserId)

 // In order for the user to create an avatar, they'll need to download the mobile application.
 // This will send an SMS to the given phone number with a link to the iOS app
 // No spaces and must include country code e.g. +18005551234